flowplayer/wordpress-flowplayer/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 2.0.0 =
+* This is a big update, please test before updating on a production site.

 = 1.12.0 =
 * added lightbox support, added hlsjs plugin and fixed bugs